digiscot/digiscot-website/pages/basic-digital-skills.md

 * Understand how to manage identities
 * Protect yourself from scams
-* Use the right security/privacy settings (including parental controls)
+* Use the right security / privacy settings (including parental controls)

 #### Actions for individuals